OverlapRegridder#

 It’s also possible to define your own reduction methods.
 Such a method is inserted during the .regrid call and compiled by Numba for performance.

-def mean(values, indices, weights):
+def mean(values, weights, workspace):

 Note